gzt5142/OrientationTools/README.md

 * __`LambertColorRamps.stylx`__ -- ArcGIS Pro style file for the color ramps used for soft hillshades.
 * __`NLCD.clr`__ -- Color definitions for National Land Cover Database rasters.
 * __`LCCS.clr`__ -- Color definitions for Copernicus land cover rasters.

+### Jupyter Notebooks
+The `SketchNotebooks` folder includes a few Jupyter notebooks which capture some of the algorithms used in the toolbox.
+Some of these use the Crater Lake DEM (as GeoTIFF) dataset.
+You'll need to download your own copy of that dataset from https://shadedrelief.com/SampleElevationModels/ and adjust the path to this TIFF in the notebook.